Last updated: 2026-04-20

 The 2020 Chevrolet Trax earns an Excellent 81/100 reliability score.
 2020 is 3 years after the 2017 refresh refresh.

-Its complaint rate (7.5 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 7.5 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2021 Chevrolet Trax, which scored the same.
 See also the 2019 Chevrolet Trax for an earlier comparison.